TravMurav/slbounce/README.md

 ### sltest.efi

 To test that slbounce can work on your device, run `sltest.efi` with an absolute path to your `tcblaunch.exe` file.
-(Get that file from your Windows distribution). `sltest.efi` will immediately try switching to EL2 and draw a green line on top of the screen.
+(Get that file from your Windows distribution, it's usually located in `/Windows/System32/tcblaunch.exe`). `sltest.efi` will immediately try switching to EL2 and draw a green line on top of the screen.
 If you see a green line on the screen, you can successfully switch to EL2.
 If your device reboots or hangs, there is some issue and SL was not successful.

 ```
 fs0:\> sltest.efi path\to\tcblaunch.exe